batect/batect.dev/src/pages/privacy.md

 ## Third-party services

-The Batect project uses a number of third-party services such as GitHub for code hosting, Spectrum for community chat and Bintray for artifact hosting.
+The Batect project uses a number of third-party services such as GitHub for code hosting and Bintray for artifact hosting.

 When you interact with these services, their respective privacy policy applies.